lakeff/ReinoCMDS2/README.md

   - will set the limit of each type soul shards a server can have.
   - Example: *.gear soulshardlimit 5*
   - Shortcut: *.gear ssl*
-- `.gear soulshardstatus`
-  - will list the current status of soul shards on the server.
-(How many of each type that have been dropped, spawned, and whether they can drop or not)
-  - Shortcut: *.gear sss*
 - `.dropitems lifetime (seconds)`
   - will set the lifetime of dropped items while players are present to the seconds specified.
 Default is 300 seconds.
 This is a server wide setting, and will persist through restarts.Does not apply to shards or Player Containers.
   - Example: *.dropitems lifetime 600*